Mani-RajaDev/dwitter-django/README.md

 ### Part 1: User and Profile Models

 In the first part of the development process, I set up the Django project, extended the built-in user model, and set up the profile relationship model.
-Here are the steps I took:

 - Added the source code for this part to the `dwitter-part1` subdirectory.